Leoleojames1/Divisor-Wave-Prime-Complex-Analysis/README.md

 I have been working hard on these proofs for the past 3.5 years and now with the advent of ChatGPT, I have had an explosive amount of research.
 The Special functions software is free and open source.
 I am also providing my chatgpt prompts so that others can learn from my prompt engineering examples.

-If you want to learn more about the Riemann Hypothesis and the Millenium prize probelm you can find those at the following sources:
+If you want to learn more about the Riemann Hypothesis and the Millenium prize problem you can find those at the following sources:

 Riemann Hypothesis: